michaelsballoni/msgfiles/README.md

 # msgfiles
-A file storage and delivery system
+A file delivery system, somewhere between email and FTP